heikkipora/sataako-fi/README.md

 * request a PNG image in [EPSG:3067 projection](http://spatialreference.org/ref/epsg/3067/) which is native for FMI's radar images
 * decode PNG into raw 32bit pixel data
-* change a solid gray background (0xf7f7f7) to fully transparent
+* change the solid white background (0xffffff) and gray outside-range area (0xf7f7f7) to fully transparent
-* use a [mask-image](src/radar-mask.png) to change a solid orange area outside the radars' range to fully transparent
-* use an [overlay-image](src/radar-edges.png) to draw the edge of the radars' range
+* detect the boundary between the outside-range area and the radar coverage, and draw a blue edge line
-* encode image as PNG and WEBP maintaining transparency
+* encode as WebP maintaining transparency

 MapLibre GL JS reprojects those images on the fly from EPSG:3067 to the map's Web Mercator projection using precomputed corner coordinates.

-## Contributing

-Pull requests are welcome.
-Kindly check that your code passes ESLint checks by running ```npm test``` first.

 ## Contributors